 Targa has a safety record second to none.
 Safety is our top priority.
 There have been some crashes over Targa’s lengthy history, but we do everything possible to minimize risk.
 Targa has worked hard to achieve an enviable safety record and has an extremely low incident record.

 We choose the stages carefully and drive them multiple times in advance to identify any issues.
 We limit the speeds for each division and inspect each car to ensure they are safe.
-We tape off areas of closed stages to keep spectators at a safe distance and our officials drive the course ahead of the racing to ensure they do.
-We want everyone involved, including competitors, volunteers, marshals and spectators to have a safe and fun event.
+We tape off areas of closed stages to keep spectators at a safe distance.
+Our officials drive the course ahead of the racing and marshals are stationed along the course to ensure they do.
+We also have doctors on hand who are experienced in motorsports such as F1, IndyCar, rallies, etc. should need arise.

 Targa Newfoundland offers a driving experience like no other.
 Don’t just take our word for it – join the privileged few who have already experienced the rush and make your mark on the road.
 It’s time to unleash your inner adventurer with Targa Newfoundland.